inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/SPI.md

 ### Hardware Configuration

-The IMX and GPX modules operate as SPI slave device using **SPI Mode 3**:
+The IMX and GPX modules operate as a SPI slave device using **SPI Mode 3**:

 | SPI Settings        |                         |
 | ------------------- | ----------------------- |